 Queuing a PDU causes it to be queued for eventual delivery.
-The message MUST NOT be queued for longer time than T time units and is queued only until the already started timer T expires.
-The timer is not restarted
+The message MUST NOT be queued for longer time than T time units.

 Send

 Sending a PDU causes it and any queued PDUs to be sent immediately.

 The queuing mechanism is used to concatenate messages from different transactions.
 This can be seen as a concatenation layer that operates below the transaction state machine.
 The realization of the concatenation layer is implementation dependent and not specified.